okxlabs/docs/README.md

 - [Node.js](https://nodejs.org/) (for documentation tooling, if needed)
 - [Foundry](https://book.getfoundry.sh/) (for Solidity contract development)
 - [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) (for Solana development, if needed)
+- [Aptos CLI](https://aptos.dev/tools/aptos-cli-tool/install-aptos-cli/) (for Aptos development, if needed)
+- [SUI CLI](https://docs.sui.io/build/install) (for SUI development, if needed)

 ### Usage

-- Browse documentation in `docs/docs/contracts/` for EVM, Solana, and SUI routers.
+- Browse documentation in `docs/docs/contracts/` for EVM, Solana, SUI, and Aptos routers.
 - Explore example smart contracts in the `docs/examples/` directory.

 ## Contributing

 We welcome contributions!
 Please follow these steps:

-1. Pick the appropriate section for your addition (EVM, Solana, or SUI, docs or examples).
+1. Pick the appropriate section for your addition (EVM, Solana, SUI, or Aptos, docs or examples).
 2. Add new documentation under the correct folder:
    - `overview.md` for product overviews
    - `guides.md` for step-by-step guides